Sammy930/PV-module-simulation-tool/README.md

 ## Background:
 This work was part of a university project of which the objective was to study the behavior of photovoltaic modules through an approach combining numerical simulation and experimental validation.
 First, a single-diode mathematical model was programmed and implemented in Matlab to simulate the electrical characteristics I(V) and P(V) of two PV module technologies - monocrystalline Si and polycrystalline Si - and to find the parameters that characterize these modules.
 The simulations made it possible to analyze the influence of key parameters such as temperature and illumination on the performance of these modules.
 In a second phase, a measurement campaign was carried out under real outdoor conditions at the faculty's renewable energy laboratory.
 The mono and polycrystalline modules were electrically characterized, with precise monitoring of temperature and irradiation.
 The results obtained have shown a pretty good agreement between the actual measured I(V)/P(V) characteristics and those simulated by the developed program.

-In the end i have decided to rewrite the original Matlab script in Python as it is more accessible and overall much more practical.
+In the end i have decided to rewrite the original Matlab program as a Python script.

 ## Usage:
 Just download the source code and run simulation_script.py